How to Become a Certified Lash Tech in 2022 (5 Easy Steps)

 Entry-level programs that focus on the fundamentals such as the classic technique only are generally less expensive.
 You can expect to pay anywhere from $700 to $1500.

-The content of the course, the reputation of the institution, the instructor, and the starting kit included in the course fee all affect the overall cost.
+The reputation of the institution, the instructor, and the starting kit included in the course fee all affect the overall cost.

-These advanced courses that might focus on volume lashes or the mega volume technique are more focused and generally more expensive.
+Advanced courses that might focus on volume lashes or the mega volume technique are more specialized and generally more expensive.

 As a lash artist, you can charge more for a volume set than a classic set therefore investing in learning these advanced techniques could be worth the investment.

-You can expect to pay anywhere from $1000 to $3000 for an advanced course.
+You can expect to pay anywhere from $1000 to $3000 for an advanced volume course.

 What Are the Benefits of Becoming a Certified Lash Tech?